Informo/specs/content/intro/terminology.md

 ## Trust authority (TA)

 A trust authority refers to an entity, whether it is an individual or a group of people, which role is to build up a list of sources it certifies as legit and worthy of trust.
+This list can also include trust authorities the TA certifies as qualified to state on the trust worthiness of other sources.